isotopp/isotopp.github.io/content/posts/2020-11-27-backups-and-replication.md

 What is being logged is
 1. The RAND_SEED values to make the statement deterministic.
-2. The timestamp of the server when executing the statement (this will also make the NOW() function deterministic.
+2. The timestamp of the server when executing the statement (this will also make the NOW() function deterministic).
 3. The actual statement.

 Despite the warning, this replicates well, and has done so for the last 20 years.
 What does not replicate well at all, ever, is stuff like `UPDATE t SET x = x+1 LIMIT 10`.
 As this lacks an `ORDER BY` clause, the server is free to order the row updates as it wishes, and can (and in NDB cluster actually will!) update 10 random rows, different ones on each instance of replication.
 It is the `LIMIT` clause that makes this non-deterministic.